Primary Navigation Mobile

 Petrol engines

-As we’ve already mentioned, you could only get a single engine at the time of writing due to supply issues.
+As we’ve already mentioned, you could only get a single engine at the time of writing.
 Thankfully, the 1.5-litre turbocharged petrol engine would be our first choice anyway, its 160hp proving enough to deal with a fully loaded car or sprint up to motorway speeds in fairly short order.

 The six-speed manual is precise and easy to use, although the Focus Estate’s feels more pleasingly mechanical.
-Expect an automatic gearbox to be available when supply improves.
+A seven-speed dual-clutch automatic gearbox is also available.

 It’s certainly a lot stronger than the 1.0-litre turbo petrol that has formed the basis of the range, its 120hp feeling a bit lacklustre and making it worth avoiding.
 If you do need more power, versions of the Leon, Octavia and Golf Estates are available with bigger, punchier 2.0-litre engines with as much as 320hp.